Carol & the End of the World: Release

 The 10-episode miniseries was released on December 15, 2023, on Netflix.

+Nominations

+Carol & the End of the World received a nomination for Outstanding Limited or Anthology Series at the 36th GLAAD Media Awards.

 Reception

 On the review aggregator website Rotten Tomatoes, the series holds a 100% approval rating with an average rating of 8.3/10, based on 18 critic reviews.
 The website's critics consensus reads, "With the tone set by Martha Kelly's dour wit, Carol & the End of the World is a clever and surprisingly approachable spin on the apocalypse."
 Metacritic, which uses a weighted average, assigned a score of 79 out of 100 based on 6 critics, indicating "generally favorable reviews".

 Jenna Scherer of The A.V.
 Club gave the series an A− and said, "Carol & The End Of The World is funny, yes, and there's plenty of absurd slapstick; but at its core, this is a patient, meditative series about what it means to be a person living among other people".